-Miro boards provide different levels of access: viewing, commenting, and editing.
-Read the article to learn more about each type of permissions and the way you can manage user access.
+Users can be provided with different levels of access to Miro boards: viewing, commenting, and editing.
+Read the article to learn more about each type of permission and the way you can manage user access.

 Setting up access rights

-Whenever you share a board via the Share window, you can specify access rights by choosing either Can edit, Can comment or Can view.
+Whenever you share a board via the Share window, you can specify access rights by choosing Can edit, Can comment, or Can view.

 Board owner rights

 There can be only one board owner.
-Unlike any other board user, the board owner can
+The board owner can:

 - move the board between accounts